 Uber's insurance policy will not cover the financial cost associated with accidents incurred during crashes when the driver's Uber app is not open and active.
 In such cases the victims can seek compensation from the driver's personal auto insurance.
 However, California only mandates a $15,000 per person minimum liability coverage.
 That could be spent in one day at a hospital if a victim's injuries are severe enough.

-If an insurance company (including Uber's) simply won't acknowledge the validity of your claim and continues to lowball you, it may be necessary for a passenger to sue an Uber driver in order to get adequate compensation for their losses from the insurer.
+If an insurance company (including Uber or Lyft's) simply won't acknowledge the validity of your claim and continues to lowball you, it may be necessary for a passenger to sue an Uber driver in order to get adequate compensation for their losses from the insurer.
+Our firm will usually be sure to name the Uber driver in the lawsuit, as it adds more weight to the claim and will get Uber or Lyft to take the case more seriously.

 In most cases, an insurance company will come to a reasonable settlement, especially when faced with a strong demand letter and hard evidence (although usually not at first - an appropriate settlement will almost always require some level of negotiation.)